Piet de Jong: Minister

-Prime Minister
+Prime minister

 From 5 April 1967 to 6 July 1971, he was Prime Minister of the Netherlands and Minister of General Affairs in the De Jong cabinet.
-His Cabinet was the first Cabinet of the Netherlands since World War II that served a full four-year term without crises.
+His cabinet was the first Cabinet of the Netherlands since World War II that served a full four-year term without crises.

 His cabinet was confronted with a demand for democratic reforms in the society and it decided to democratise colleges and universities after the famous Maagdenhuisbezetting.
-Plans were made to modernise politics by establishing an electoral system with districts or a chosen Prime Minister, but these plans were not implemented.
+Plans were made to modernise politics by establishing an electoral system with districts or a chosen prime minister, but these plans were not implemented.
 Meanwhile, a pay pause due to the decision of employers and employees to raise wages was partly revoked after anti-government demonstrations and strikes.
-The Minister of Economic Affairs Leo de Block resigned, officially as a protest against the wage rise in the metal industry, but another reason was his slow reaction to the inflation and rising prices after the introduction of Value added tax.
+The Minister of Economic Affairs Leo de Block resigned, officially as a protest against the wage rise in the metal industry, but another reason was his slow reaction to the inflation and rising prices after the introduction of value added tax.
 More unrest took shape in demonstrations against the Vietnam War.
 Internationally, relations with Indonesia improved, resulting in a visit by president Suharto which was, however, overshadowed by the occupation of the Indonesian embassy by Moluccans.
-The Soviet Union invasion in Czechoslovakia was seen as a reason to increase the defence budget.
-During his term as Prime Minister of the Netherlands De Jong met with numeral state leaders, including then President Richard Nixon, Presidents of France Charles de Gaulle and Georges Pompidou.
+The Warsaw Pact invasion of Czechoslovakia was seen as a reason to increase the defence budget.
+During his term as Prime Minister of the Netherlands De Jong met with numeral state leaders, including US President Richard Nixon, Presidents of France Charles de Gaulle and Georges Pompidou.
 He was present in the hospital when Prince Claus announced the birth of his son Willem-Alexander, Prince of Orange on 27 April 1967.

-After serving as Prime Minister of the Netherlands De Jong became a member of the Senate, where he served from 1971 to 1974 and as the Parliamentary leader in the Senate.
+After serving as Prime Minister of the Netherlands De Jong became a member of the Senate, where he served from 1971 to 1974 and as the parliamentary leader in the Senate.

-In 1972, he was passed by the Cabinet Biesheuvel II for the position of Vice President of the Council of State In 1973, he passed the mayoralty of Eindhoven.
+In 1972, he was passed by the Biesheuvel II cabinet for the position of Vice-President of the Council of State In 1973, he passed the mayoralty of Eindhoven.